AndroidCrypto/MIFARE_Ultralight_C_Explorer/README.md

 ## License

 MIFARE Ultralight C Explorer is available under the MIT license.
-See the LICENSE.md file for more info.
+See the LICENSE file for more info.